How to use cold pitching to get clients that pay you well.

 For example, I write blog articles for businesses in the security industry.
 You could write blog articles or even case studies for the SaaS companies.
 The sky is the limit with niches, but I know it’s not a simple process.

-I created a niche challenge to help with that.
-It walks you through the process of choosing a niche you’re passionate about and can make money from.
+I created a mini-course on how to choose to make more money with a niche to help with that.
+It walks you through the process of choosing a niche you’re passionate about and can make money from in just 5 easy steps.

 Identify Your Ideal Client